domtronn/jpop.el/README.md

 # Ctags and JavaScript #

-Version 5.8 of Ctags doesn't really parse javascript correctly, and won't work properly, so to fix this, you can add a `.ctags` file in your home directory and add the following matchers
+Version 5.8 of Ctags doesn't really parse javascript correctly, and won't work properly with things like `etags-select`.

+To fix this, you can add a `.ctags` file in your `HOME` directory and add the following matchers
 ```
 --tag-relative=yes
 --exclude=.git,.svn